rm-hull/jasentaa/README.md

 (declare expr)
 ```

-The _digit_ parser follows the exact same implementation; A check is made
+The _digit_ parser follows the exact same implementation as the Haskell
-to see if the current input satisfies the `digit?` predicate, and the
+example; A check is made to see if the current input satisfies the `digit?`
-returned value is calculated from the ordinal value of the character minus
+predicate, and the returned value is calculated from the ordinal value of the
-zero's ordinal.
+character minus zero's ordinal.

 ```clojure
 (defn- digit? [^Character c]